A Leadership Blueprint

 Most leaders think they have a time problem.
 They don't.
 They have a leadership systems problem.
 And until that changes, no productivity hack, app, or longer hours will fix it.

-The worst of it was this: my day felt like a blur.
+My day felt like a blur.
 Putting out fires.
 Fielding calls.
 Answering questions.
-Holding meetings and attending more.
-On rare occasion, I would actually get to some of the important work I was there to do.
+On rare occasion, I would actually get to the important work I was there to do.
 Most days, I went home late, worn out, and frustrated that I couldn't sink my teeth into the projects that would actually make a real difference.

 The Problem